On energy and its positivity in spacetimes with an expanding flat de Sitter background: Positivity Results for Quasi-Local Energies with a Minkowski background

-\end{definition} If we assume that the surface $\Sigma$ is the boundary of a compact initial data set $(\Omega,g,k)$, then the length of the spacetime mean curvature vector $\vec{H}$ can be computed in terms of the initial data set.
-Indeed, if the mean curvature vector is spacelike, then the Liu--Yau energy can be expressed as
+\end{definition} If the initial data set $(\Omega, g, k)$ is embedded within a spacetime, then the assumption on the mean curvature appearing Definition \ref{DefnLYEnergy} implies that the mean curvature vector $\vec{H}$ of $\Sigma$ is spacelike.
+In fact, we can write the Liu--Yau energy as

+From this expression, we see that the definition of $E_{\rm LY}$ does not depend on the specific slice $\Omega$ of spacetime which $\Sigma$ lies in.

-They established positivity under the dominant energy condition (with $\Lambda = 0$).
+Liu and Yau established positivity under the dominant energy condition (with $\Lambda = 0$).